Melb-Uni/SP-REDBACK-BACKEND/readme.md

 2021.9.9
 - Update the code of Jira process part and get three new metric data
 - Obtain the summary of Jira issue in the individual contribution
+- fix git config

+2021.9.14

+- Fix one bug about cannot open git in process

 2021.9.15

 - Fix one bug on obtaining histogram data of Jira
 - Fix Jira API bugs
+- Finish the get_git_commits function

 2021.9.19

 - Create a new release, comp90082_2021_s2_sp_v1.